eeelbrens/purple-nordic-dotfiles/README.md

 # Purple Nordic Dotfiles (a personal dotfile for use on Sway WM)
 This is my first time using (and actually setting down to rice) a window manager (coming from GNOME), and I'm probably never coming back!
 And so these are my personal dotfiles for anyone to try and apply.
 Enjoy!
+I wrote this theme from scratch, tho some kudos goes to [this rice](https://github.com/rubyowo/dotfiles) for inspiration.

 ## Previews
 ![2024-06-20T01:42:43,631663306+03:00](https://github.com/eeelbrens/purple-nordic-dotfiles/assets/130598002/3eeaaab1-d388-4d5e-94c5-399e4064a5d3)